Tesco vows more openness on supplies after horsemeat scandal

 In a blog on Friday, Tesco Chief Executive Philip Clarke promised to provide customers with a window to the workings of its suppliers, providing visibility and transparency to restore confidence in the provenance of its food.

-He said the group, criticized in the past for squeezing the profit margins of suppliers, would establish a "world class" traceability and DNA testing system and build a new website that will showcase its tests.
+He said the group, criticised in the past for squeezing the profit margins of suppliers, would establish a "world class" traceability and DNA testing system and build a new website that will showcase its tests.

 "We pledge that over the weeks and months ahead, we will open up our supply chain and give you more information than any retailer has before to enable you to make informed choices about the food you buy," said Clarke.